Ugo Buttà

 Ugo Buttà (Rome, 21 January 1891 – 1 January 1949) was an Italian general during World War II.

+Buttà graduated from the Royal Military Academy of Infantry and Cavalry of Modena in 1912 and served in the First World War, earning a Silver Medal and War Cross for Military Valor.
+Buttà later served in the colonial troops in Somalia and Eritrea and worked as a secret agent in Khartoum.
+He participated in the Second Italo-Ethiopian War, earning a promotion to colonel and the Knight's Cross of the Military Order of Savoy.
+During World War II, Buttà took part in the Battle of the Western Alps and the Greco-Italian War, receiving another War Cross for Military Valor.
+He was promoted to brigadier general in 1941 and major general in 1943.
+After the proclamation of the armistice of Cassibile, Buttà's division refused to surrender to the Germans and evacuated most of their troops to Apulia.

 Biography

-He was born in Rome on January 21, 1891, the son of Gaetano Buttà and Armida Ferrari.
+He was born in Rome on 21 January 1891, the son of Gaetano Buttà and Armida Ferrari.
 After enrolling at the Royal Military Academy of Infantry and Cavalry of Modena in 1908, he graduated with the rank of second lieutenant on 19 May 1912, entering service with the 2nd Bersaglieri Regiment in Rome.
 He participated in the First World War in the ranks of the 5th Bersaglieri Regiment, being promoted to lieutenant and later captain, and awarded a Silver Medal and a War Cross for Military Valor for his conduct during the fighting on the Asiago plateau in late 1917 and early 1918.
 After the end of the war he served in the General Staff, later joining the Military Intelligence Service (SIM).
 He later served for a long time in the colonial troops in Somalia and Eritrea, being promoted to lieutenant colonel in 1927, and between July and October 1935 he worked in Khartoum as secret agent K.1, together with Captain Paolo Caccia Dominioni, gathering information on the British attitude and on the movements of British troops in view of the deteriorating diplomatic situation with Ethiopia, under the cover of a university professor, geologist and anthropologist, carrying out ethnographic research in the upper Nile.

 He later took part in the Second Italo-Ethiopian War in command of the 4th Eritrean Battalions Group, part of the 2nd Eritrean Division, being promoted to colonel for war merit on 22 January 1936 (for his conduct during the First Battle of Tembien) and awarded the Knight's Cross of the Military Order of Savoy on 12 November 1936.
 He then commanded the 29th Infantry Regiment "Pisa", stationed in Asti, and later served at the command of the Royal Corps of Colonial Troops of Eritrea until 15 September 1939, when he became Chief of Staff of the 47th Infantry Division "Bari", with headquarters in Bari.